St Sauveur Basilica - Dinan - Duguesclin

 Place St Sauveur

-Chestnut trees surround the church square that serves as car park most of the week except for one day when it accommodates a small flea market.
+Chestnut trees surround the church square which serves as car-park most of the week except for one day when it accommodates a small flea market.

 Most half-timbered buildings that frame it date from the Middle-Ages.

 Some house restaurants and cafes with open air terraces in the summer months.

 It's a friendly place to meet for a coffee or a crêpe.

 You'll also find a couple of exceptional historic buildings that boasts a wealth of architectural features.